CraigKelly/dmk/README.md

 The outputs for a step must be unique to that step: you can't have two steps both list `foo.data` as an output.

+## Some helpful hints

+File names are assumed to be relative to the Pipeline file.
+The current working directory is changed to the same directory as the Pipeline file before anything is done.

 ## Who should use this?